 Here are a few tips we pulled from Sanibel’s Environmental Reference Handbook to help keep our islands wild & wonderful:

 - Enjoy birds from a distance.
 Our beaches have shorebirds that stop by to “refuel” during their migration.
 Causing the birds to run or fly away from you wastes the energy they need to survive their migration.
 Enjoy the birds from a distance and try not to scare them off.

 - Stay clear of nesting areas.
 This may seem obvious, but some nesting sites aren’t marked, and therefore, aren’t obvious.
 If you notice tracks or holes in the sand, it’s best to stay clear of the area.

 - Don’t feed the pelicans.
 Pelicans have associated humans, especially fishermen, with food, but feeding the birds large fish can obscure their intestines and can be fatal.
 Avoid feeding pelicans and any of the other species of birds on the island.

 - Don’t pick the flowers.
 The vegetation along the shore is a crucial part of maintaining the dunes, which protect the island’s shoreline.
-Sanibel and Captiva beaches are not groomed with machinery or rakes because the beach debris that occurs naturally is an important part of some animals diet and habitat.
+Sanibel and Captiva beaches are not groomed with machinery or rakes because the beach debris that occurs naturally is an important part of some animals’ diets and habitats.

-So on the 45th Anniversary of Earth Day, we hope you will practice Earth-friendly habits – not just on Sanibel & Captiva, but wherever you go!
+So on this 53rd Anniversary of Earth Day, we hope you will practice Earth-friendly habits – not just on Sanibel & Captiva, but wherever you go!